 Melasma is another form of hyperpigmentation.
 It is often connected to a change in hormone levels, particularly those that occur during pregnancy.
-While anyone can have melasma, it is more common on women, particularly women with darker tones.
+While anyone can have melasma, it is more common in women, particularly women with darker tones.

-Finally, hyperpigmentation can occur while the is healing from an injury or other source inflammation.
+Finally, hyperpigmentation can occur while the is healing from an injury or other source of inflammation.
 If a person has a pimple that he or she was picking at, the around the pimple can darken as a result of the irritation. , cuts or topical treatments that irritate the can all cause discoloration.
 The hyperpigmentation tends to fade as the heals.

-A number of ingredients found in over-the-counter or prescription topical skincare products can help lighten or fade of hyperpigmentation.
+A number of ingredients found in over-the-counter or prescription topical skincare products can help lighten or fade hyperpigmentation.
 One of the more commonly used ingredients for lightening is hydroquinone.
 In fact, it's the only ingredient that is FDA-approved for use as a lightener.